eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L04-Cloud-init with Azure/03-Cloud-init components.md

   - httpd
 ```

-We can then run this configuration file by running the Azure CLI command as below, specifying the `--custom-data` switch and the `.txt` file name
+You can run this configuration file with the following Azure CLI command.
+Note the use of the `--custom-data` switch and `.txt` file name.

 ```cli
 az vm create \